 Tom didn't talk the whole time he ate and even when he was done eating.
 I didn't find it unusual; simply irritating since I expected him to be a little livelier for his birthday.
 To break the ice, I called over to him from the kitchen where I was making more hot cakes, asking, "You turned twenty-one today, right?"

-Next to the oven was the kitchen sink, and above that, the window that gave me a view of the forest, the shed, and my crops.
-In the middle of the kitchen were the laundry tub and the washboard I had stolen.
-I obeyed Tom and stood next the half empty tub swishing with dirty water and old soap scuds.
-I watched as My Lord took out his ever present wand and aimed it at the cabinet.
-He said a curse that sent the door flying off its hinges, barely missing me.
-I stared at the broken door on the ground and thought of what would happen if it had hit me in my face.
-Tom was so reckless and uncaring.
+I obeyed Tom and stood next our half empty washing tub filled with dirty water and old soap scuds from a couple days ago.
+I watched as Tom said a curse that sent a piece of the kitchen counter flying off, barely missing me.
+I stared at the broken wood pieces on the ground and thought of what would happen if it had hit me in my face.
+Tom was so reckless and uncaring sometimes.
 I turned to glare at him.

 However, standing in front of me, was not one Tom but two.

 One was holding up his wand, with a frightened look that I had never seen and never wanted to see on Tom's beautiful face ever again.
-Others would have said his glare was of anger, but I knew the way he quivered his wand was different than the way he would if he was upset.
+Others would have said his glare was of anger, but I knew the way he quivered his wand was different than the way he would if he was furious.
 The other Tom was floating in midair, right in front of the scared Tom.
-His eyes were glazed over, like the chickens I had killed or the manticore Tom had killed.
+His eyes were glazed over, like the chickens I had killed or the dead manticore.
 His mouth was open slightly, and his face was ashen.
 I was seeing a dead Tom Riddle in front of my eyes, and it made me more terrified than I had ever felt.

 To my horror, the body swiveled around and faced me.
 Slowly the corpse made its way towards where I was standing.
-I tripped on the cabinet door underneath her, almost falling into the tube.
-I pushed the tube and washboard away with my hands as I fell onto the ground.
+I tripped on the wooden pieces underneath and almost fell into the washing tub.
+I quickly pushed the tub and washboard away with my hands as I fell onto the ground.
 My head smacked the floor, but I picked myself up as fast as I could.
 I rapidly crawled towards the wall to somehow climb back up, but I knew I was trapped.
+I strangely believed that this was the real Tom and that he was dead, coming to carry me off to the underworld with him.
+It seemed so real.
 All I could do was scream.
-“No!”

-That woke the frightened, but alive, Tom to his senses.
-He whipped his wand as if it was a real whip and shouted, "Riddikulus!”
+The frightened, but alive, Tom woke out of his stupor.
+He whipped his wand as if it was a real whip and shouted, "Riddikulus